 Now if we could just get some sort of bright “read this first” flyer informing customers they only need to install the actual version that matches their controller, the confusion level for new customers could be greatly reduced.

 I hope the above article about RSLogix 5000 was helpful.
-If you have any questions, comments, corrections, or suggestions please don’t hesitate to share them with us by using the “leave a reply” form at the bottom of this page.
+If you have any questions, comments, corrections, or suggestions please don’t hesitate to share them with us by using the “post a comment or question” link below.